 Contact her at email@example.com

 Jorel is an American technology professional and social entrepreneur.
 He lives in Grand Rapids, Michigan and holds a Bachelor’s degree in Management Information Systems and Certificate in Nonprofit Board Leadership from Grand Valley State University.
-In addition to his involvement with WORK+SHELTER, Jorel also serves as Secretary for the National Organization for Women greater Grand Rapids chapter (NOWGR).
+In addition to his involvement with Work+Shelter, Jorel also serves as a Director for Abounding in Love, a Grand Rapids-based nonprofit which provides disaster relief and medical care to impoverished children in the Philippines.
+He previously served as Secretary for the National Organization for Women greater Grand Rapids chapter (NOWGR).
 He strongly believes that individuals can and should make a difference in alleviating poverty and suffering throughout the world.

 Contact him at firstname.lastname@example.org